Zeus: Birth

 In Hesiod's Theogony (c.
 730 – 700 BC), Cronus, after castrating his father Uranus, becomes the supreme ruler of the cosmos, and weds his sister Rhea, by whom he begets three daughters and three sons: Hestia, Demeter, Hera, Hades, Poseidon, and lastly, "wise" Zeus, the youngest of the six.
 He swallows each child as soon as they are born, having received a prophecy from his parents, Gaia and Uranus, that one of his own children is destined to one day overthrow him as he overthrew his father.
 This causes Rhea "unceasing grief", and upon becoming pregnant with her sixth child, Zeus, she approaches her parents, Gaia and Uranus, seeking a plan to save her child and bring retribution to Cronus.
 Following her parents' instructions, she travels to Lyctus in Crete, where she gives birth to Zeus, handing the newborn child over to Gaia for her to raise, and Gaia takes him to a cave on Mount Aegaeon (Aegeum).
 Rhea then gives to Cronus, in the place of a child, a stone wrapped in swaddling clothes, which he promptly swallows, unaware that it is not his son.

 While Hesiod gives Lyctus as Zeus's birthplace, he is the only source to do so, and other authors give different locations.
 The poet Eumelos of Corinth (8th century BC), according to John the Lydian, considered Zeus to have been born in Lydia, while the Alexandrian poet Callimachus (c.
 310), in his Hymn to Zeus, says that he was born in Arcadia.
 Diodorus Siculus (fl.
-1st century BC) seems at one point to give Mount Ida as his birthplace, but later states he is born in Dicte, and the mythographer Apollodorus (first or second century AD) similarly says he was born in a cave in Dicte.
+1st century BC) seems at one point to give Mount Ida as his birthplace, but later states he was born in Dicte, and the mythographer Apollodorus (first or second century AD) similarly says he was born in a cave in Dicte.
 In the second century AD, Pausanias wrote that it would be impossible to count all the people claiming that Zeus was born or brought up among them.